This post was most recently updated on October 30th, 2018

 The best way to see the harbor is walking.
 But if you have a car, I suggest driving to Spanish Landing and Harbor Island first.

 At Spanish Landing, there’s the Spanish Landing Park and the Cancer Survivors Park, and both are directly across from the entrance of the San Diego International Airport.
 In fact, if you have a long layover, this would be a perfect place to hang out.
-There’s lots of free parking and great views of the water and marinas.
+There’s lots of parking and great views of the water and marinas.

 The Cancer Survivors Park is relatively new and makes a great contribution to the beauty of this area.
 And I suppose it offers hope to those struggling with cancer as well.